 High Performance Buildings

-Buildings consume 40% of the primary energy and 70% of the electricity in the U.S. annually.1 Recent advances in building equipment, lighting, sensors, controls, and integrated systems now make it possible to achieve a significant reduction in a building’s energy use, transforming older inefficient buildings into high performance buildings (HPBs).
+Buildings consume 40 percent of the primary energy and 70 percent of the electricity in the U.S. annually.1 Recent advances in building equipment, lighting, sensors, controls, and integrated systems now make it possible to achieve a significant reduction in a building’s energy use, transforming older inefficient buildings into high-performance buildings (HPBs).
 In addition, through automation, individual buildings and groups of buildings can interact with the power grid to manage peak demand.
-HPB products make buildings smarter, safer and more efficient, while contributing to energy security and creating jobs.
+HPB products make buildings smarter, safer and more efficient while contributing to energy security and creating jobs.

 Residential Energy Efficiency

 Just as the electric grid, buildings, highways, and factories are getting smarter and more efficient, so are America’s homes.
-According to the Dept. of Energy, over 50% of a typical home’s energy is used for heating and cooling the occupant space, 18% to heat water, and 6% for lighting.2 Reducing these amounts can significantly reduce the monthly financial burden on homeowners, which strengthens their purchasing power and the overall economy.
-NEMA members manufacture Energy Aware™ Programmable thermostats, highly efficient zonal heating systems, lighting controls, smart meters, and home energy management systems that integrate electricity, gas, and water utility distribution with energy storage systems, smart appliances, rooftop solar panels, and electric vehicle charging.
+According to the Dept. of Energy, over 50 percent of a typical home’s energy is used for heating and cooling the occupant space, 18 percent to heat water, and 6 percent for lighting.2 Reducing these amounts can significantly reduce the monthly financial burden on homeowners, which strengthens their purchasing power and the overall economy.
+NEMA Members manufacture Energy Aware™ Programmable thermostats, highly efficient zonal heating systems, lighting controls, smart meters, and home energy management systems that integrate electricity, gas, and water utility distribution with energy storage systems, smart appliances, rooftop solar panels, and electric vehicle charging.

 Industrial Energy Efficiency

-According to the Dept. of Energy, in 2010 the industrial sector used 21% of the nation’s total energy consumption, and 23% of the nation’s electrical energy.3 When high-efficiency drives and NEMA Premium® motors are combined with sensors, intelligent process controls and monitoring systems, it is estimated that 15-30% energy savings are attainable in most industrial environments.4 These savings go directly to a company’s bottom line, resulting in more efficient productivity, less cost per unit produced, and lower prices to consumers—all of which improve international competitiveness.
+According to the Dept. of Energy, in 2010 the industrial sector used 21 percent of the nation’s total energy consumption, and 23 percent of the nation’s electrical energy.3 When high-efficiency drives and NEMA Premium® motors are combined with sensors, intelligent process controls and monitoring systems, it is estimated that 15- to 30-percent energy savings are attainable in most industrial environments.4 These savings go directly to a company’s bottom line, resulting in more efficient productivity, less cost per unit produced, and lower prices to consumers—all of which improve international competitiveness.

 Smart Grid Efficiency